-Overnight guests are permitted to visit for a maximum of two consecutive days, with a maximum of four (4) days per month.
+Overnight guests are permitted to visit for a maximum of a two consecutive days, with a maximum of four (4) days per month.
 A resident may only have one overnight guest at a time.
-The host MUST register intent to have a short- term guest with their HA or the Student Housing Office at least 5 days prior to the guest arriving.
-Long-term stays (three days or more) are not permitted without special permission from the Student Housing Coordinator.
-A guest registration form is available at the office and is required for all guest stays.
-This form MUST have the signature of all roommates involved.
+The host MUST register intent to have a short-term guest with the Student Housing office at least 5 days prior to the guest arriving.
+A guest registration form will be available at the office and is required for all guest stays.
+This form must have the signature of the students sharing common space.
 The host resident is at all times responsible for the behaviour, actions and/or damage caused by his/her guest.